likoyan727/Task-List/README.md

-# Command-Line-Task-List
+# Task-List

-This app is a simple task list program that you run on the command line and navigate using keywords.
+This app is a simple task list program that you run on the command line and navigate using simple commands.
-Once you activate the program it will print all urgent tasks you've entered, then using a keyword you can list every other task.
+Once you activate the program it will print all urgent tasks you've entered, then using a command you can list every other task.
 List of tasks will be stored in separate markdown or text files.

 To run:
 Download code